Policies, programs, and practices that aim to prevent or avoid the harms associated with the use of alcohol or other drugs.

 Examples of supply-side prevention:

-- Imposing a 7-day supply limit on all opioid prescriptions medication after acute injuries to reduce the likelihood of transition to chronic use.
+- Imposing a 7-day supply limit on all opioid prescription medication after acute injuries to reduce the likelihood of transition to chronic use

-- Prescription drug monitoring programs are electronic databases that track controlled substance prescriptions, to see quantity and type of prescriptions given by any provider, but also track across individual patients so states can better understand the behavior of the epidemic and evaluate interventions.
+- Prescription drug monitoring programs are electronic databases that track controlled substance prescriptions in order to see quantity and type of prescriptions given by any provider, but also track across individual patients so states can better understand the behavior of the epidemic and evaluate interventions

 WHAT IS AN EFFECTIVE PREVENTION PROGRAM?